-Grade Level: 9-12 Applied Algebra I formalizes and extends the mathematics students learned in the middle Course # 2520Apl grades.
-Algebra I is made up of 4 strands: Numbers Sense, Expressions and Computation; Applied Units: 4 Maximum Linear Equations, Inequalities, and Functions; Systems of Equations and Inequalities; and Quadratic and Exponential Equations and Functions.
-The strands are further developed by Counts as a M ath Requirement focusing on the content of the Algebra content connectors. for the Certificati ion of Completion Prerequisite: No one
+Grade Level: 9-12 Course # 2520Apl Applied Units: 4 Maximum Applied Algebra I formalizes and extends the mathematics students learned in the middle grades.
+Algebra I is made up of 4 strands: Numbers Sense, Expressions and Computation; Linear Equations, Inequalities, and Functions; Systems of Equations and Inequalities; and Quadratic and Exponential Equations and Functions.
+The strands are further developed by focusing on the content of the Algebra content connectors.